c0fec0de/anytree/docs/intro.rst

 Node('/Marc')
 └── Node('/Marc/Lian')

-Every node has an :any:`children` attribute with a tuple of all children:
+Every node has a :any:`children` attribute with a tuple of all children:

 >>> udo.children
 ()